Elio-yang/DNN-Training-Power/README.md

 With [`run_alibaba.py`](run_alibaba.py), you can simulate jobs in the [Alibaba GPU cluster trace](https://github.com/alibaba/clusterdata/tree/master/cluster-trace-gpu-v2020).

 Please refer to our paper for details on how jobs in our train/power traces are mapped to tasks in the Alibaba trace.

-### Dependencies

-1. Install `zeus` following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
-The power monitor is not needed.

-All dependencies are already installed you're using our Docker image (see [Environment setup](https://ml.energy/zeus/getting_started/environment/)).

 ### Example command